-Average firm market value in our database (Table 2) is $537 million.
+Average firm market value in our database (Table 2) is US $537 million.
 We chose a rounded market value of $500 million as a separator threshold.
-Companies above (below) this value will be referred below as large (small) companies.
+Companies above this threshold value will be referred below as large companies and those valued below the threshold will be referred to as small companies.

 2.1.
 Research Goals and Hypotheses

-As described above, the quiet period expires 10 to 25 days after an IPO is priced and opens for trading.
+As described above, the quiet period of an IPO process expires 10 to 25 days after an IPO is priced and opens for trading.
 The launching of coverage by the underwriters on that day can have a significant impact on the stock price.
-Our goal was to investigate CAAR behavior from the IPO date to the end of the quiet period and thereafter.
+The goal of this research was to investigate CAAR behavior from the IPO date to the end of the quiet period and thereafter.

-Thus, it can be expected to see an upward trend in CAAR during the quiet period and a downward trend when it expires.
-An increase in CAAR is expected due to the natural hype immediately following the IPO.
-The later downward trend can be explained, in part, to the publishing of numerous reports about the company or its sector and future forecasts by affiliated analysts.
-Dividing the sample into two subsamples according to firm size, we expect to observe better performance among large-sized firms because large-sized firms are likely to have more experience, more available resources and a bigger product portfolio.
-The presence of these factors is likely to enhance a large firm’s potential for future success as well as to attract greater attention from investors.
-We formulated the following hypotheses to reflect these expectations:
+We hypothesize that an upward trend can be expected in CAAR during the quiet period and a downward trend when the quiet period expires.
+The expected increase in CAAR during the quiet period can be attributed to the natural excitement generated by promotion immediately following the IPO.
+The later downward trend can be explained, in part, by the publication of reports about the company or its sector and future forecasts by affiliated analysts.
+Dividing the sample into two subsamples according to firm size, it is anticipated that large-sized firms will enjoy better performance because they are likely to have more experience, more available resources, and a more extensive product portfolio.
+The presence of these factors is likely to enhance a large firm’s potential for future success as well as attract greater attention from investors.
+The following hypotheses were formulated to reflect these expectations:

-H1: Quiet Period and Stock’s return: The natural hype from the new IPO will yield positive CAAR from the IPO date until the end of the quiet period.
-At the end of this period, when coverage initiates by underwriters and their affiliated analysts, the initial hype diminishes, as a result the stock will experience a negative CAAR.
+H1: Quiet Period and Stock’s Return: The natural excitement generated from promotion about the new IPO should result in a positive CAAR from the IPO date until the end of the quiet period.
+At the end of this period, when coverage by underwriters and their affiliated analysts begins, this initial excitement diminishes.
+As a result, the stock will then experience a negative CAAR.

-H2: Sock returns and market capitalization:
+H2: Stock Returns and Market Capitalization:

-Large-sized firms shares will show higher yield than small-sized firms, due to higher investors' attention and certainty in their future success.
-Large-sized firms.
+Large-sized firms’ shares should show higher yields than do shares of small-sized firms, due to higher investor attention to large-sized firms and greater certainty about such firms’ future success.

-We will now turn to examine the factors that may affect return and abnormal return (hereafter AR).
-Multiple factors are known to explain stock returns.
-Risk, firm size and Book to Market Ratio are all known (Fama & French (1992)).
-In the context of IPO, other possible factors might be relevant and some of them will be examined here.
-Due to the long time required to develop a drug, financial resources are critical.
-Naturally, the larger the firm, the more resources it has and greater likelihood of reaching the market with a product.
-Accordingly, we assume that (i) market value will have a positive impact on returns.
-In particular, the impact will be greater for large companies. (ii) The IPO proceeds.
-This variable may affect in opposite directions.
-First, the larger the proceeds, the more diluted the existing shareholders are, and therefore we expect a negative impact on return.
-On the other hand, the larger the proceeds, in percentage of firms' value after the money, the better firms' ability to continue its operations, that would effect positively on returns.
-Accordingly, we formulated the following hypotheses:
+There are multiple factors that are known to have an effect on returns, and abnormal returns (AR), mRisk, firm size and Book-to-Market Ratio are all recognized as factors affecting returns (Fama and French 1992).
+In the context of IPOs, other possible factors could prove relevant, some of which will be examined in this paper.
+Due to the long period of time required to develop a drug, financial resources are critical.
+Naturally, the larger the firm, the more resources it has and the greater likelihood it has of reaching the market with a product.
+Accordingly, we assume first, that market value will have a positive impact on returns, with a greater impact for large companies.
+Second, we posit that the variable of the IPO proceeds could have two contrasting effects.
+On the one hand, the greater the proceeds, the more diluted the existing shareholders become, which would lead to a negative impact on returns.
+However, when the proceeds are greater in proportion to a firm’s value after the offering, the firm’s ability to continue its operations improves, thus positively affecting its returns Accordingly, the following additional hypotheses were formulated:

-H3: Market value: Market value will have a positive impact on returns.
+H3: Market Value: Market value should have a positive impact on returns.
 The impact will be higher for large companies.